birdup000/Stayontaskyoudude/README.md

 ## Usage
 1. Run the script and open the program
-2. Input the duration of the task in minutes using the Spinbox widget
+2. Input the duration of the task in minutes and seconds using the Spinbox widgets
+3. Option to enable or disable dark mode by clicking on the checkbox
-3. Click the "Start Task" button to start the task
+4. Click the "Start Task" button to start the task
-4. Once the countdown is complete, the alert window will appear with a reminder message "Don't forget to stay on task!
+5. Once the countdown is complete, the alert window will appear with a reminder message "Don't forget to stay on task!
 Close this window to close the picture."
-5. Click the "Stop Task" button to stop the task at any time
+6. Click the "Stop Task" button to stop the task at any time
-6. The program will display a message "Task stopped." and the countdown will stop
+7. The program will display a message "Task stopped." and the countdown will stop
-7. To change the image displayed in the alert window, replace "bee.png" in the code with the file name of your desired image.
+8. To change the image displayed in the alert window, replace "bee.png" in the code with the file name of your desired image.
-8. To change the icon of the application, replace "cake.ico" in the code with the file name of your desired icon.
+9. To change the icon of the application, replace "cake.ico" in the code with the file name of your desired icon.

 ## Dependencies
 - Python 3